joemans3/AMS_BP/docs/index.md

 2. Implementing custom scanning patterns
 3. Defining new molecule behaviors
 4. Creating specialized analysis routines

+## API Reference and Docs
+Find detailed API references for the library at: [joemans3/github.io/AMS_BP](https://joemans3.github.io/AMS_BP/)
+> A more detailed example is provided in the jupyter notebook in the examples.
+For starters refer to the [VisualizingIndividualModules](examples/VisualizingIndividualModules/modules_explained.ipynb).
+Then head over to the [laser modulation module](examples/VisualizingIndividualModules/laser_modulation.ipynb) which will show how to change the laser power over time in the simulations.
+Then view an example of a complex experiment setup for [FRAP](examples/QuantitativeExperiments/FRAP_methods.ipynb) which is possible by the use of compositions of modules in this simulation library.

+## High Priority Features
+1. Irregular cell shapes with motion models
+2. Stimulated Emission models
+3. STORM workflow examples
+4. CTRW motion models
+5. Simpler configurations

 ## Tips and Best Practices